austin362667/gpu-100-days/day-2.md

 - **Communication Overhead:** In multi-GPU setups, time spent transferring data between GPUs can dominate.
 - **Load Imbalance:** Some GPUs might finish their work much earlier than others, leaving them idle.

-This is why frameworks like vLLM focus heavily on system-level optimizations like continuous batching and efficient memory management.
+This is why frameworks like SGLang or vLLM focus heavily on system-level optimizations like continuous batching and efficient memory management.

 </details>